 3. Word and Sentence Stress

-Languages have varying stress patterns within words and sentences.
-Properly stressing the correct syllables in words and emphasizing the right words in sentences can enhance clarity.
-In English, word stress often falls on the first syllable of nouns and adjectives, while sentence stress usually lands on content words (nouns, verbs, adjectives, and adverbs).
+Languages have different stress patterns within words and phrases.
+Properly stressing the correct syllables in phrases and emphasizing the right words in sentences helps improve intelligibility.
+In English, word stress is frequently placed on the first syllable of nouns and adjectives, but sentence stress is typically placed on content words.

 Example: